acaylor/ajs-blog/content/posts/cadvisor-arm.md

 ---

+_update 2025: added some notes for using different cpu architectures_

 _update 2024: the official cadvisor image now supports arm which means it will work on Pis_

 ![cadvisor_logo](/images/cadvisor_logo.png)
-[cadvisor exporter][1] is used by Prometheus to monitor container metrics.
-If you are not familiar with prometheus, check out [a previous post][2].
-The cadvisor program will collect metrics and make them available on a http server.
-Prometheus needs to be configured to collect metrics from the cadvisor exporter and then grafana can be used to visualize those metrics.
+[cadvisor exporter][1], maintained by Google, is used by Prometheus to monitor container metrics.
+If you are not familiar with Prometheus, check out [a previous post][2].
+The cadvisor golang program will collect metrics and make them available on a http server.
+Prometheus needs to be configured to collect metrics from the cadvisor exporter and then Grafana can be used to visualize those metrics.

 ## Run container image